 Also, the leather should be sturdy and should not lose its shape over the years.
 In this way, it can prevent you from punching through the padding and having nasty injuries.

 In one of my articles, I reviewed the best gloves for heavy bags so that you can improve your performance and do bag workouts safer.

 3. Traditional Bag Gloves

-Comparing to modern bag gloves, the hand compartment of traditional bag gloves is not as wide.
+Compared to modern bag gloves, the hand compartment of traditional bag gloves is not as wide.
 These are lighter and have less padding in every compartment of the glove.
 So you can have more speed behind your punches.
 However, when this is the case you sacrifice safety and you really don’t want to do that especially if you are punching a heavy bag.
 So always wrap your hands and wrists before training!
 Even then, traditional bag gloves are not protective as their modern counterparts.

-This snug-fitting glove with a rectangular design does not allow moisture to reach padding and different compartments of the traditional glove easily which is good for the overall durability.
+This snug-fitting glove with a rectangular design does not allow moisture to reach padding and different compartments of the traditional glove easily which is good for overall durability.